Top 10 Cooperative Gateway Board Games

 Forbidden Island is a light survival game in which you work together to find four treasures and then get off the island before it sinks.
 It’s easy to set up, it’s easy to play, and you can easily adjust the difficulty level to make it the perfect challenge for your group.

-If you’re new to modern board games or you’re just looking for a simple and fun cooperative family game that everyone can enjoy, you really can’t go wrong with Forbidden Island.
+If you’re new to modern board games or you’re just looking for a simple and fun board game that everyone can enjoy, you really can’t go wrong with Forbidden Island.

 Read our Forbidden Island review